What Are the Symptoms of Mold Sickness?

 The short answer is that it depends on how long the exposure lasted, the level of infestation, your personal sensitivities, and your response.

-Sometimes, it can be hard to tell when the exposure began if the spores remain hidden or your symptoms have been confused with other illnesses or seasonal viruses.
-The exposure could have been on a low-key basis for much longer than you thought.
+Sometimes, it can be hard to tell when the exposure began, if the spores remain hidden, or if your symptoms have been confused with other illnesses or seasonal viruses.
+The exposure could have been low-key for much longer than you thought.

 If you have other conditions like allergies or asthma, it will generally take longer to recover, and you may need support from your doctor.